Algo-Phantoms/Algo-ScriptML/README.md

 * [XGBoost](https://github.com/Algo-Phantoms/Algo-ScriptML/tree/main/XGBoost)

 ## Contribution Guidelines ⚙️

-You may go through these guidelines and contribute accordingly:
+**Please go through the whole Contributing Guidelines [here](https://github.com/Algo-Phantoms/Algo-ScriptML/blob/main/Contributing_Guidelines.md).**

-* Make sure you do not copy codes from external sources like GFG, etc because that work will not be considered.
+* Make sure you do not copy codes from external sources because that work will not be considered.
 Plagiarism is strictly not allowed.
 * You can only work on issues that you have been assigned to you.
 * If you want to contribute for an existing algorithm, we prefer that you create an issue before making a PR and link your PR to that issue.
 * If you have modified/added code work, make sure the code compiles before submitting.